m-erhardt/check-container-stats/README.md

   --pidwarn PIDWARN     warning threshold for number of processes in container --pidcrit PIDCRIT     critical threshold for number of processes in
                         container
-  --wildcard            --container is a wildcard, not an exact match
 ```

 ![Icinga2 service check](img/check_container_stats_1.png?raw=true "Icinga2 service check")